A version of this article first appeared at the GoDaddy blog.

 If you run a small business website, data security is often the last thing you think about.
 After all, don’t hackers just target the big end of town?

 Here’s the bad news.
 Hackers actively target small business websites simply because they are soft targets, as many website owners don’t take basic data security measure to protect their sites.

 Why do hackers hack?

-The first question most site owners have is, “I only have a small site.
+The first question my site owners had when I called them was, “I only have a small site.
 Why would hackers be interested in me?”

 Part of the appeal is that most small business websites are not stand alone, but are linked to email systems, CRMs and finance systems.

 Websites are often unlocked portals into the rest of a business.
 Hackers use websites to find weak spots into a company’s infrastructure or as a backdoor entry into larger partner companies or government agencies.
 They target small businesses simply because their data security is not as advanced.

 Just as there are different types of crimes in life, there are different types of hacking.

 In real life, when you think of crime, you think of things like graffiti at the lower end, through to murder at the higher end.
 Online that equates to defacement and bringing your website down.

 Political motives – Vigilante or foreign governments seek to spread their message, raise awareness or harness many hacked websites together into botnets to create DDOS attacks on major players.
 Your business is conscripted into cyberwarfare.